JayPonda/Creative-logic/find_factor/README.md

         - number => 204
         - loop(2 to 204){if 204 % loopElement == 0 then store_it!} => [1, 2, 3, 4, 6, 12, 17, 34, 51, 102, 204]

+## param to understand tables and graph

+### Mode
+- A -> Append (new generated series appended to pervious one)
+- N -> New (new generated series from scratch write to file)
+- S -> Stored (series is already generated just use it)

+### Max_number and Test_cases
+- Max_number is max number until series is used in.
+- Test_cases is a test numbers with random integer between max and min to find factors

+### Series_gen_time_unit, Prime_way, Series_gen_and_test, Conventional_way
+- Series_gen_time_unit is denoting the time to generate prime series
+- Prime_way is denoting the time to take to solve test cases (series is already generated)
+- Series_gen_and_test is the total time to generate and test series
+- Conventional_way is using second technique 'traverse it every time' (manually check)

+---
 <table style="width: 100%; text-align: center ;">
     <tr style="color: yellow;">
         <th>No.</th>